 But what happens when this natural process goes rogue?
 Cue unsightly sweat patches, tissues stuffed in your armpits, waving from your hips and awkward hugs with your elbows tucked firmly into your sides!

 The amount that we sweat will differ from the next person; exactly how much will depend on your age, weight, gender, genetics, environmental factors and fitness level.
 The amount you sweat only becomes a problem if it starts to cause physical discomfort or negatively affects your day to day activities.
+This type of excessive sweating is a condition called hyperhidrosis.

 Hyperhidrosis, a fancy word for excessive sweating, is a condition that can occur almost anywhere on the body.
 It is most commonly seen on the soles of the feet, palms and axillae (underarms).
 Doctors still haven’t determined what causes the condition and it can affect both genders equally.